ramteid/omni/docs/docs/getting-started/system-requirements.md

 # System Requirements

-This page outlines the hardware and software requirements for deploying Clio in production environments.
+This page outlines the hardware and software requirements for deploying Omni in production environments.

 ## Hardware Requirements